Town Council, Committees & Boards

 6. cooperate and coordinate with the Prairie Valley School Division, the Ministry of Highways and Infrastructure, the RM of Edenwold No. 158 and other public agencies; and

-7. undertake other assignment as may be requested by Council, as it transportation.
+7. undertake other assignment as may be requested by Council, as it relates to transportation.

 Membership of the committee is comprised of four community members.
 The Manager of Community Planning and Development shall attend all committee meetings on an ex-officio basis.
 Other administrative members or members of the public may be invited to attend at the discretion of the committee to advise and provide information when required.